50 Identity And Access Security Stats You Should Know In 2025

 Social Engineering Attacks

-Breaches caused by phishing and stolen or compromised credentials were the two most prevalent attack vectors over the past year, responsible for 16% and 15% of all breacheds resepectively.
-Phishing is a type os social engineering attack that involves the bad actor contacting their target personally (usually via email, phone or SMS), while posing as a trusted sender.
+Phishing is a type of social engineering attack that involves a bad actor contacting their target personally (usually via email, phone, or SMS), while posing as a trusted sender.
 In their message, they ask their victim for sensitive information, such as login credentials, or they encourage them to click on a malicious URL or attachment.

 Phishing URLs usually take the target to a credential harvesting site, where they’re encouraged to enter their login information under a pretext set up by the hacker.
 Clicking a phishing attachment usually installs a form of malware on the user’s machine.
 This is often a botnet or a trojan.
 While some of these trojans are used to distribute ransomware or malware, others are used to harvest users’ sensitive data, such as their financial information and login credentials.